erickirt/mcp-titan/README.md

 # TITAN Memory: AI That Remembers Like You Do

+I've kind of given up on this as I don't have money to train it.
+Feel free to submit any sort of pull requests :)

 **Turn any AI into a learning companion that remembers across conversations**

 [![npm version](https://badge.fury.io/js/@henryhawke%2Fmcp-titan.svg)](https://www.npmjs.com/package/@henryhawke/mcp-titan)